andyatkinson/andyatkinson.github.io/pg-puny-powerful.md

 title: PostgreSQL Puny to Powerful
 ---

 Hello.
-This page is additional resources page for the presentation "Puny to Powerful PostgreSQL Rails Apps" given Wed.
+This page contains additional resources for the presentation "Puny to Powerful PostgreSQL Rails Apps" given Wed.
 May 18, 2022 at RailsConf 2022 in Portland, OR.

+Some of the examples below like lock contention, timing `alter table` DDLs on big tables, and the configuration of pgbouncer, are written up with the intent that the reader can try them out on their local development machines.

-I've now blogged [RailsConf 2022 Conference](/blog/2022/05/23/railsconf-2022) as well with more presenter side thoughts and reactions.
+I also wrote a blog post [RailsConf 2022 Conference](/blog/2022/05/23/railsconf-2022) with more thoughts and reactions as a presenter.

 <script async class="speakerdeck-embed" data-id="b9ac5608b0be4bb0ae01201e7fca7228" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>

-Below are some additional resources and experiments that I developed while working on the content for the talk.
+The additional resources and experiments below were items I developed while working on the content for the talk.
+In some cases the content was cut where it didn't quite fit in.

-This page isn't organized well but roughly falls into the 5 major categories in the presentation.
+Roughly the following 5 major categories of the presentation are covered.

 # RailsConf PostgreSQL Prep And Background

-* 6 past RailsConf PostgreSQL talks
+* I reviewed 6 past RailsConf talks about PostgreSQL
   * Phoenix (2017) [#1](https://www.youtube.com/watch?v=_wU2dglywAU)
   * Pittsburgh (2018) (1) [#2](https://www.youtube.com/watch?v=8gXdLAM6B1w)
   * Minneapolis (2019) (4) [#3](https://www.youtube.com/watch?v=a4OBp6edNaM)
   * [#4](https://www.youtube.com/watch?v=B-iq4iHLnJU), [#5](https://www.youtube.com/watch?v=vfiz1J8mWEs), [#6](https://www.youtube.com/watch?v=1VsSXRPEBo0)
 * PostgreSQL is a general purpose database for a variety of workloads.
-We care about 🕸️ `web applications` workloads (online transaction processing, OLTP).
+This presentation is focused on `web applications` workloads ("online transaction processing" or OLTP).

-* 5 Use Cases were selected related to Scaling and Performance
+The 5 topic areas were selected for being common, and gradually progressing from more common and with fewer trade-offs, to less common, more challenging to implement, with more significant benefits and trade-offs.

 ## Resources for "Migrations On Busy Databases"